cobi-bike/DevKit/FAQ.md

 ### Will I be able to charge money for my COBI Module?

 Currently there are no monetization plans via the COBI platform.
 If you’re offering a commercial service we recommend to view COBI Modules as a bike-friendly "springboard" to offer limited, specific functionality suitable for the context of biking.
 For more advanced functionalities, you can link to your own native app or website.
-Feel free to use a login to authenticate users for paid functionalities.
+Feel free to use a login to authenticate users for paid functionalities, but make sure to follow the requirements of respective mobile ecosystem policies.

 ### Any plans to support in-house distribution for enterprises?